The business community has rallied in support of bushfire affected communities through BizRebuild, providing practical and in-kind assistance.

 Volunteers are provided paid leave for the period they are required to support the bushfire relief efforts.
 Employees are also able to take time off to defend properties and support families.

-Qantas will donate $1 million to bushfire relief and recovery charities and is actively encouraging passengers to donate through its on board announcements and making it as easy as possible for them to do so with a dedicated webpage.
+Donated $1 million to bushfire relief and recovery charities and is actively encouraging passengers to donate through its on board announcements and making it as easy as possible for them to do so with a dedicated webpage.

 The company has increased flights to areas such as Kangaroo Island and will operate at a loss to keep important access to stimulate small business in this region with 12 services per week.

-The company also continues to carry thousands of firefighters and tonnes of equipment around the country, including on more than 50 charter flights worth about $1 million.
+Carried thousands of firefighters and tonnes of equipment around the country, including on more than 50 charter flights worth about $1 million.

 Full leave entitlements are in place for all Rio Tinto employees volunteering.
 This includes employees volunteering with the Fire and Rescue Service (VFRS) and BlazeAid, helping to rebuild fences in fire affected communities.